United Kingdom Mathematics Trust: Junior Mathematical Challenge

 The Junior Mathematical Challenge (JMC) is an introductory challenge for pupils in Years 8 or below (aged 13) or below, taking place in spring each year.
 This takes the form of twenty-five multiple choice questions to be sat in exam conditions, to be completed within one hour.
 The first fifteen questions are designed to be easier, and a pupil will gain 5 marks for getting a question in this section correct.
-Questions 16-20 are more difficult and are worth 6 marks, with a penalty of 1 point for a wrong answer which tries to stop pupils guessing.
-The last five questions are intended to be the most challenging and so are also 6 marks, but with a 2 point penalty for an incorrectly answered question.
+Questions 16-20 are more difficult and are worth 6 marks.
+The last five questions are intended to be the most challenging and so are also 6 marks.
 Questions to which no answer is entered will gain (and lose) 0 marks.
 However, in recent years there has been no negative marking so wrong questions will be given 0 marks.
 Previously, the top 40% of students (50% since the 2022 JMC) get a certificate of varying levels (Gold, Silver or Bronze) based on their score.

 Junior Kangaroo

 Over 10,000 participants from the JMC are invited to participate in the Junior Kangaroo.
 Most of the Junior Kangaroo participants are those who performed well in the JMC, however the Junior Kangaroo is open to discretionary entries for a fee.
 Similar to the JMC, the Junior Kangaroo is a 60 minute challenge consisting of 25 multiple-choice problems.
 Correct answers for Questions 1-15 earn 5 marks, and for Questions 16-25 earn 6 marks.
 Blank or incorrect answers are marked 0; there is no penalty for wrong answers.

-The top 25% of participants in the Junior Kangaroo receive a Certificate of Merit.